kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Another approach is to use temporal scalability via something like B-pyramids.
 The frames within a GoP are sub-divided based on their dependencies, intentionally creating a hierarchy.
 For example, even frames could be prevented from referencing odd frames, creating a base 30fps layer and an enhancement 60fps layer.
-This is effectively a custom SVC scheme, however it's limited to time (can't change resolution) and the enhancement layer will be significantly smaller than the base layer.
+This is effectively a custom SVC scheme however it's limited to time and doesn't require special decoder support.

 The purpose of these layers is to support degrading the quality of the broadcast.
 A subscriber could limit bandwidth usage by choose to only receive the base layer or a subset of the enhancements layers.